sass/sass/proposal/module-system.md

   * Let `use` be the `@use` rule in `uses` whose namespace is `namespace`.
 If there is no such rule, throw an error.

+  * If `use` hasn't been evaluated yet, throw an error.

   * Let `module` be the module in `uses` associated with `use`.

   * Let `member` be the member of `module` with type `type` with name